Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Jeepney + Habal-habal

 Take a jeepney from SM City Cebu to JY Square Mall (route 04L), then ride a habal-habal the rest of the way.
-The most budget-friendly option — perfect for backpackers.
+Most budget-friendly option — perfect for backpackers.
+Allow 45–60 minutes total including waiting and transfer time.

 🗺️